aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-fields/inserting-fields/_index.md

 ### How to Insert Untyped/Empty Field

 If you want to insert untyped/empty fields ({}) just like MS Word allows, you can use DocumentBuilder.InsertField method with parameter FieldType.FieldNone.
 To insert a field in a Word document, you can press “Ctrl + F9” key combination.
-The code example given below demonstrates how to insert an empty field in the document.
+The code example given below shows how to insert an empty field in the document.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Fields-InsertFieldNone-InsertFieldNone.cpp" >}}